 The ACE Story

-The American Circus Educators Association was formed in 2014 as a branch of the American Youth Circus Organization (AYCO) and is dedicated to supporting circus educators.
-ACE is the trusted authority when it comes to all things circus education and is the primary source for professional development, networking, and information about circus education for anyone identifying as a circus parent, teacher, educator, coach, program director, or administrator.
+The American Circus Educators Association was formed in 2014 as a branch of the 501 (c) 3 nonprofit The American Youth Circus Organization (AYCO).
+ACE is dedicated to supporting circus educators and is the trusted authority when it comes to all things circus education and is the primary source for professional development, networking, and information about circus education for anyone identifying as a circus teacher, educator, coach, program director, parent, or administrator.

 ACE and AYCO

-AYCO, the parent organization of ACE, has been serving circus educators since it’s founding in 1998, when the main form of circus education in the USA was catered towards youth.
-Since 1998, circus has gained in popularity and students range in age from toddlers to elders and everything in between.
+AYCO, the parent organization of ACE, has been serving circus educators since its founding in 1998, when the main form of circus education in the USA was catered towards youth.
+Since then, circus gained in popularity and students now range in age from toddlers to elders and everything in between.
 As a result, AYCO formed ACE in order to better serve the emerging circus education community.
-AYCO is now dedicated to distinctly serving young people and their supporters through a variety of youth focused programs.